matthew-pm/pmdt-practical/README.md

 #### Code Rules & Requirements
 In the review, we'd like to evaluate your skills and technique regarding HTML, CSS, and JS.
 Frameworks are not allowed, but certain build tools that provide support for common preprocessors and compilers are allowed.

-1. Your source code should consist of primarily HTML, CSS (or Sass), and JS files.
-Frameworks or libraries like React, Svelte, Vue, and Angular are **not allowed**.
-Templating languages such as Handlebars and Liquid are **not allowed**.
+- Your source code should consist of primarily HTML, CSS (or Sass), and JS files.
+- Frameworks or libraries like React, Svelte, Vue, and Angular are **not allowed**
+- Templating languages such as Handlebars and Liquid are **not allowed**.
-2. CSS frameworks such as Bootstrap and Tailwind are **not allowed**.
+- CSS frameworks such as Bootstrap and Tailwind are **not allowed**.
-3. CSS tools that _are allowed_:
+- CSS tools that _are allowed_:
     - Sass (`.scss`)
     - PostCSS (Parcel can be configured for this easily)
     - CSS resets or variations of this concept, such as [normalize.css](https://github.com/necolas/normalize.css).
-4. You may use tools that help you modularize HTML (e.g., [PostHTML](https://parceljs.org/languages/html/#posthtml) & `posthtml-include`; this has already been configured)
+- You may use tools that help you modularize HTML (e.g., [PostHTML](https://parceljs.org/languages/html/#posthtml) & `posthtml-include`; this has already been configured)

 ### Assignment
-Your task is to build a web page according to a design.
+Your task is to build a web page according to the given design.
 [View the design via an XD link](https://xd.adobe.com/view/05f9376c-2170-4cfb-b052-4a5dd381ecd5-50aa/grid).
 Make the rendered page look as close to the design as you can using your knowledge of HTML, CSS, and responsive design.

-This practical also intended to test your ability to analyze a design and extract or infer details that may not be annotated.
+This practical is also intended to test your ability to analyze a design and extract or infer details that may not be annotated.

+Read the annotations within the XD link's `Comments View` for additional specifications for the implementation.

+The copy for the design can be pulled from the XD link's `Specs View` or from `pmdt-fe/copy.md`.

-The main things to consider with your code:
+Some general things to consider with your code:
 - Web development best practices
 - "Good code"
 - Responsive design